Lease Agreements By Type (6)

 - An affidavit signed by qa ualifying third party, such as a physician or psychiatrist

-Active Military: Service members (active, reserve, and on leave) are able to cancel the lease with 30 days’ notice with proof of transfer or deployment orders (50 US 3955).
+Active Military: Service members are able to cancel the lease with 30 days’ notice and proof of orders (50 US 3955).

-Landlord Noncompliance: Whenever landlords break the lease, tenants issue a 14-day notice to repair or quit since Nevada enforces legitimate contracts.
+Landlord Noncompliance: Tenants issue a 14-day notice to repair or quit since Nevada enforces legitimate contracts.
 (NRS § 118A.350)

-Landlord’s Harassment: Tenants may terminate the lease by filing an injunction; therefore, they should document all instances of access abuse (NRS § 118A.500(2))
+Landlord’s Harassment: Tenants terminate the lease by filing an injunction, requiring that they document all offenses (NRS § 118A.500(2))

 Is an Oral Lease enforceable?